-High-energy particle physics research at BNL began in 1952 with the Cosmotron, the first particle accelerator to achieve billion-electronvolt energies.
+High-energy particle physics research at BNL began in 1952 with the Cosmotron, the first particle accelerator to achieve billion-electron-volt energies.
 Work at the Cosmotron resulted in a Noble Prize in 1957.
-After 14 years of service, the Cosmotron ceased operation and was dismantled due to design limitations that restricted the energies that it could achieve.
+After 14 years of service, the Cosmotron ceased operation and was dismantled due to design limitations that restricted the energies it could achieve.
 The Alternating Gradient Synchrotron (AGS), a much larger particle accelerator, became operational in 1960.
 The AGS allowed scientists to accelerate protons to energies that yielded many discoveries of new particles and phenomena, for which BNL researchers were awarded three Nobel Prizes in physics.
-The AGS receives protons from BNL's linear accelerator (Linac).
-The Linac was designed and built in the late 1960s as a major upgrade to the AGS complex.
-Its purpose is to provide accelerated protons for use at AGS facilities and BLIP.
-The AGS Booster, constructed in 1991, further enhanced the capabilities of the AGS, enabling it to accelerate protons and heavy ions to even higher energies.
-The Tandem Van de Graaff accelerator began operating in 1970 and is the starting point of the chain of accelerators that provide ions of gold, heavy metals, and protons for experiments at the Relativistic Heavy Ion Collider (RHIC).
+The AGS receives protons from BNL's linear accelerator (Linac), designed and built in the late 1960s as a major upgrade to the AGS complex.
+The Linac's purpose is to provide accelerated protons for use at AGS facilities and BLIP.
+The AGS booster, constructed in 1991, further enhanced the capabilities of the AGS, enabling it to accelerate protons and heavy ions to even higher energies.
+The Tandem Van de Graaff accelerator began operating in 1970 and is the starting point of the chain of accelerators that provide ions of gold, other heavy metals, and protons for experiments at the Relativistic Heavy Ion Collider (RHIC).

 RHIC began operation in 2000.
-Inside the two-ringed particle accelerator, two beams of gold ions, heavy metals, or protons circulating at nearly the speed of light collide head-on, releasing large amounts of energy.
+Inside this two-ringed particle accelerator, two beams of gold ions, heavy metals, or protons circulating at nearly the speed of light, collide head-on, releasing large amounts of energy.
 RHIC is used to study what the universe may have looked like in the first few moments after its creation, offering insights into the fundamental forces and properties of matter.
 Planned upgrades to RHIC will expand the facility's research.
 The first upgrade, RHIC II, will increase the collider's collision rate and improve the sensitivity of the large detectors it uses.
-Another planned upgrade, the eRHIC, would add a high-energy electron ring to create the world's only electron-heavy ion collider, which physicists expect will probe a new form of matter.
+Another planned upgrade, the eRHIC, will add a high-energy electron ring to create the world's only electron-heavy ion collider, which physicists expect will probe a new form of matter.

-The NASA Space Radiation Laboratory (NSRL) became operational in 2003 and is jointly managed by DOE's Office of Science and NASA's Johnson Space Center.
-The NSRL uses heavy ions extracted from the AGS booster to produce beams of radiation similar to those that would be encountered by astronauts on long missions.
-Studies are conducted to help assess risks and test protective measures.
+The NASA Space Radiation Laboratory (NSRL) became operational in 2003.
+It is jointly managed by DOE's Office of Science and NASA's Johnson Space Center.
+The NSRL uses heavy ions extracted from the AGS booster to produce beams of radiation similar to radiation that would be encountered by astronauts on long missions.
+Studies are conducted to assess risks and test protective measures.
 The NSRL is one of the few facilities in the world that can simulate the harsh cosmic and solar radiation environment found in space.

 The National Synchrotron Light Source (NSLS) uses a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
-The NSLS produces beams of very intense x-rays, ultraviolet, and infrared light.
-These beams allow scientists to study the structure of proteins, to investigate the properties of new materials, and to understand the fate of chemicals in our environment.
+The NSLS produces beams of very intense light in the x-ray, ultraviolet, and infrared spectra, allowing scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
 Although the current NSLS has been continually updated since its commissioning in 1982, today the practical limits of its performance have been reached.
-A proposal is in place to build a new synchrotron, the NSLS-II.
-Producing x-rays 10,000 times brighter than the current NSLS, the NSLS-II would be the highest-resolution light source in the world.
-Planned research at the NSLS-II would focus on important challenges at the nanoscale, such as clean and affordable energy, molecular electronics, and high-temperature superconductors.
+A new synchrotron, NSLS-II, is planned for completion in the next decade and will be the highest resolution light source in the world, further expanding the ability to probe structures on the nanoscale.
+Site preparation for this new facility will commence in 2009.